Axamen/Axamen/README.md

 ## 1. 🙋‍♂️ About Me

-- 🔭 I’m currently working on **UI/UX design for an Mood tracking Application**
+- 🔭 I’m currently working on **UI/UX design for an Healthcare Application**

 - 🌱 I’m currently learning **React and Algorithms**